Ibugesic Plus Tablet

-- You are an elderly person as there is risk of getting the side effects.
+- You are an elderly person as there is a risk of getting the side effects.

-- You have high blood pressure or heart, kidney or liver diseases.
+- You have high blood pressure, any heart condition, kidney or liver diseases.

-- You may experience stomach bleeding and ulcers after taking Ibugesic Plus.
+- You may develop ulcers or experience stomach bleeding after taking Ibugesic Plus.

-- You have a hereditary disorder like G6PD deficiency or porphyria (blood disorders).
+- You have a hereditary disorder like glucose-6-phosphate-dehydrogenase deficiency or porphyria (blood disorders).

-- You are an alcoholic or recently had a major surgery.
+- You consume alcohol too often or you recently had major surgery.

-- You are trying to conceive, you should discontinue this medicine.
+- You are taking fertility treatment or trying to conceive, you should not take this medicine.